Dinma-gif/Dinma-gif/README.md

-I'm a professional Analytical Enginner.I specialize in transforming raw data into actionable insights using SQL and Python.
+I'm a professional Analytical Enginner.
+I specialize in transforming raw data into actionable insights using SQL and Python.
 With a proven track record of designing scalable ETL pipelines and solving complex data problems, I’m committed to driving efficiency and innovation for your team [LinkedIn Profile](https://www.linkedin.com/in/dorisonuorji/) for more details.

 ## Skills